-Some local revenue-generating non-profits consider themselves to be social enterprises as well.
-Metro Market is a local grocery store on wheels that parks at Metro stops, housing developments, schools, workplaces, and other accessible locations in food deserts.
+For example, Metro Market is a local grocery store on wheels that parks at Metro stops, housing developments, schools, workplaces, and other accessible locations in food deserts.
 The founders at Metro Market are addressing two critical problems at once: providing access to healthy foods in low-income areas and drawing attention to the lack of investment into local economies for things like proper neighborhood groceries.

 Ironically, the Metro Market model, if successful, may prove that a strong demand exists in these communities for local fresh markets.
 Instead of replacing traditional groceries, the model might inspire investors and entrepreneurs to invest in bringing fresh groceries to a previously underserved community.

 Beyond Housing, the company I work for, partnered with Save-A-Lot to bring a grocery store to Pagedale in 2010.
 At the time, the neighborhood was a food desert where residents could not access fresh fruits and vegetables in their community.
 Year over year sales increases roughly doubled compared to those of Save-A-Lot stores in other locations in the first 5 years of operation.

 Traditional definitions for social entrepreneurship get fuzzy with for-profit models